Rural Policing and Hare Coursing

 In terms of legislation, hare coursing offences sometimes fall under the Game Act 1831, which does not provide the powers of seizure and forfeiture of dogs and vehicles that the Hunting Act 2004 provides.
 Updating the 1831 Act could rectify that issue and allow more hunting dogs to be seized.
 In addition, if we gave police the ability to recover kennelling costs for seized dogs in a way similar to the process for seized vehicles, we could make that deterrent more financially viable.

 Secondly, I hope the Minister will consider the penalties given to those guilty of poaching and hare coursing.
 Currently, the maximum possible penalty is unlimited.
 Despite that, the House of Commons Library reports that between 2010 and 2015, the average fine for offences under the Hunting Act was just £256.43.
-Wiltshire police told me that it had a recent case in which three males were sent to court for offences under the Night Poaching Act 1828.
+Wiltshire police told me that they had a recent case in which three males were sent to court for offences under the Night Poaching Act 1828.
 They had dogs, lamps and a gutting knife in their possession, and they had travelled some 100 miles from Wales to Wiltshire.
 The three men received a fine of just £50 each.
 The men were persistent offenders who were known to the police, and they were stopped again just three days after their appearance in court.
 Are we honestly surprised that when hare coursers have the opportunity to earn thousands of pounds betting on their illegal activities, such small fines do nothing to deter them?
 It is nothing short of outrageous that such individuals can simply give no comment at interview, go to court, plead guilty, accept a fine of £50 or £100 and return to the fields the very next day.
 Magistrates must be encouraged to use the full extent of the penalties available to them.
 As a former magistrate, I am very aware of the guidance that sometimes comes out, and I feel that it needs to be updated.
 Will the Minister commit to working with colleagues in the Ministry of Justice to examine such matters and ensure that sentencing guidance in this area is reviewed?

 The third and final issue is conviction rates.
 On the figures I have, there were 2,169 reported incidents of hare coursing in Lincolnshire during the six months between September 2015 and March 2016.
 Some 176 men were charged or reported for summons, but only 25 were actually convicted, which is less than one in seven.
 Of the 176 individuals charged, 117 cases were discontinued, usually when witnesses declined to give statements for fear of reprisals.
 Even if CCTV cameras are used—presumably at the farmers’ expense—farmers are obliged to declare that they have individually put in an evidence-capture system, therefore putting their name on the record and risking retaliation through some of the apps I have described.
 That situation is simply blocking access to justice.
 Until the Government send a clear message that farmers will be properly protected and perpetrators brought to justice, the unwillingness to provide evidence will only increase.
 Will the Minister work with local police forces and the Crown Prosecution Service to ensure that farmers are not deterred from coming forward because the evidence they are required to gather is too costly or cumbersome to obtain or puts them at risk?